amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 ## Reference architecture: eShopOnDapr

-As mentioned earlier in this book, we modernized the popular [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers) reference architecture to support Dapr.
-The original eShopOnContainers app was created several years ago as end-to-end reference architecture for constructing a microservices application.
-The evolution is named, `eShopOnDapr`.
-It provides an up-to-date reference architecture to help you implement Dapr in your applications.

-Both versions of eShop use the Publish/Subscribe pattern in several places for communicating [integration events](https://devblogs.microsoft.com/cesardelatorre/domain-events-vs-integration-events-in-domain-driven-design-and-microservices-architectures/#integration-events), for example:
+As mentioned earlier in an earlier chapter, the [eShopOnDapr](https://github.com/dotnet-architecture/eShopOnDapr) app provides an end-to-end reference architecture for constructing a microservices application implementing Dapr. eShopOnDapr is an evolution of the widely popular [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainer) app, created several years ago.
+Both versions use the Publish/Subscribe pattern for communicating [integration events](https://devblogs.microsoft.com/cesardelatorre/domain-events-vs-integration-events-in-domain-driven-design-and-microservices-architectures/#integration-events) across microservices, including the following actions:

 - When a user checks-out a shopping basket.
 - When a payment for an order has succeeded.
 - When the grace-period of a purchase has expired.

-In the earlier eShopOnContainers, the Publish/Subscribe pattern was implemented using an *IEventBus* abstraction:
+Eventing in both versions of eShop is based on an `IEventBus` interface.
+In the earlier eShopOnContainers, the `IEventBus` was complex:

 ```csharp
 public interface IEventBus